NDAA09027U Signal and Image Processing (SIP)

 MSc Programme in Physics

 The course introduces basic computational, statistical, and mathematical techniques for representing, modeling, and analysing signals and images.
-Signals and images are measurements, which change with time and/or space, and these measurements typically originate from a physical system ordered on a grid.
+Signals and images are measurements, which are correlated over time and/or space, and these measurements typically originate from a physical system ordered on a grid.
 Examples are 1-dimensional sound, 2-dimensional images from a consumer camera, 3-dimensional reconstructions from medical scanners, and movies.

-Applications include; removal of high-frequency noise in sound, detecting and segmenting objects in images, and reconstruction of 3-dimensional computed tomography images (CT) from X-ray images.
+Applications include; removal of high-frequency noise in signals, and detecting and segmenting objects in images.